alexthomazo/bankit/README.md

 1. Create a database on your MySQL server then add a user with all rights on it

-2. Copy the [MySQL driver](http://repo1.maven.org/maven2/mysql/mysql-connector-java/5.1.27/mysql-connector-java-5.1.27.jar) to the tomcat `lib/` directory
+2. Copy the [MySQL driver](http://repo1.maven.org/maven2/mysql/mysql-connector-java/5.1.27/mysql-connector-java-5.1.27.jar) into the tomcat `lib/` directory

 3. Add the following resource into the Tomcat `conf/context.xml` file, between `<Context>` tags :